Family Governance: Making it Work for Your Family

 How Families Execute Family Governance

-In some cases, a family may develop a “mission statement,” which is a summary that states the shared values, vision, and purpose of the wealth across generations; or it states the core legacy values and vision of only the wealth creator(s) who hope to instill these principles across generations.
+In some cases, a family may develop a “mission statement.”
+This is a summary that states the shared values, vision, and purpose of the wealth across generations.
+Additionally, it states the core legacy values and vision of only the wealth creator(s) who hope to instill these principles across generations.
 Is a mission statement required?
-Not necessarily, and families sometimes get too hung up on getting this statement exactly right at the expense of focusing on what they want to accomplish through the family governance process.
+Not necessarily.
+Families sometimes get too hung up on getting this statement exactly right at the expense of focusing on what they want to accomplish through the family governance process.
 If a mission statement doesn’t come easily, start by answering this question: What do you want to accomplish by establishing “family governance” now?
 Answer that question first, then decide the best format and timing of how to proceed.
 Here are several examples of how the governance process evolved within several families.
 None are alike and only one had a formal mission statement.

 A first-generation wealth creator in his 60s established a family foundation that supports a variety of highly specific local causes.
 The wealth creator brought three of the four adult children together to discuss the oversight and the goals of the foundation.
 All other topics related to estate planning, trusts, wealth transfer, etc. were off the table.
 One initial, in-person meeting was held and several one-on-one phone calls.
 One adult child took the lead and expressed interest, and the other two were mildly interested and were unfamiliar with some of the concepts and ideas discussed.
 Although there wasn’t a lot accomplished at first, it was the effort by the wealth creator to communicate what was important to him that changed the dynamic of the family in a healthier direction.
 Eventually, other topics were addressed.